Carlton941/Desert-Strike-Legacy--Official--player-guide/PattyCake Champs Guide to DS.md

 _Glad to have you here!_

 I love Desert Strike and I hope you will too!
-I wrote this to help anyone from total noobs (hope you stick around, the DS community can always use more players) to veterans (shout-out to Taak and Cesar).
+I wrote this to help anyone from total noobs (hope you stick around, the DS community can always use more players) to veterans (shout-out to Taak, Cesar and Steveo).
 Obvious disclaimer: all statements herein are simply my opinion.
 Feel free to disagree, it won't hurt my feelings.
 This guide is for Epic mode (80 wave) 3v3 or 2v2.